matoous/dzxcz/content/posts/2024_05/index.md

 tags: ["journal","writing"]
 ---

-Long time no see.
-I've been spending time on sideprojects[^wiki] [^esp32] completely skipping the monthly posts.
+I've been spending time on sideprojects[^wiki] [^esp32], completely skipping the monthly posts.
 A lot has happened in last few months, vacation, races, and more.
 I still write, but mostly short posts to the [Atoms]({{<ref "/atoms" >}}) section which is better suited for short posts on random topics.

 ## Reading